Ph.D. Aerospace Engineering, Georgia Institute of Technology

 One Washington Square, San Jose, CA, 95192

-I am an Assistant Professor in the Department of Aviation at Technology at San Jose State University.
-I currently also serve as the Academic Advisor for the aviation program (see info here, scroll down the page).
-I joined the department in Fall 2016 as a tenure-track faculty, and, in addition to teaching, I began working on the establishment of my research lab: RiSA2S, or Risk and Safety Assessment for Autonomous Systems Lab.
-In Fall 2017 I became a Research Associate for the Mineta Transporation Institute (MTI), and started my work for MTI as expert in the field of Autonomous Systems.
+Prof. Favaro is no longer teaching at SJSU.
+She was an Associate Professor in the Department of Aviation at Technology at San Jose State University.
+She also served as the Academic Advisor for the aviation program (see info here, scroll down the page).
+She joined the department in Fall 2016 as a tenure-track faculty, and, in addition to teaching, began working on the establishment of her research lab: RiSA2S, or Risk and Safety Assessment for Autonomous Systems Lab.
+In Fall 2017 she became a Research Associate for the Mineta Transporation Institute (MTI), and started her work for MTI as expert in the field of Autonomous Systems.
+She was promoted to Associate Professor and awarded tenure in 2020, the year when she also took a leave of professional development and joined Waymo (previously Google self-driving project).

 - Introducing formal tools to System Safety: bringing together concepts from control and system theory and from formal verification techniques to expand the intellectual toolkit of safety practitioners (e.g., the use of Temporal Logic to bear on risk assessment and for the expression of safety constraints);